Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

-Boost-preserving products will be injected into the same boost.
-For products with a broad spectrum, the boost distribution is described by the function $dn^k_{i \to j}/dx$, where $x$ is the fraction to the primary energy, $x=E_j/E_i \approx A_j/A_i \gamma_j/\gamma_i$ (though it can typically be considered independent of the boost).
-The norm is equal to the the yield $y^k_{ij} = \int dn^k_{i \to j}/dx $.
-The treatment of the production of these light particles is well understood~\citep{2010ApJ...721..630H,Morejon2019} and the spectrum evolution over propagation can be computed analytically~\citep{Berezinsky:1990qxi}.
+Boost-preserving products are injected into the same boost.
+For products with a broad spectrum, the boost distribution is described by a function $dn^k_{i \to j}/dx$, where $x$ is the fraction to the primary energy, $x=E_k/E_i \approx A_k/A_i \gamma_k/\gamma_i$ (generally independent of the boost).
+The norm is equal to the yield $y^k_{ij} = \int dn^k_{i \to j}/dx $.
+The treatment of the production of these light particles is well understood~\citep{2010ApJ...721..630H,Morejon2019} and the evolution of their spectrum over propagation can be computed analytically~\citep{Berezinsky:1990qxi}.